Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Numerical Simulations

 \subsection{Governing Equations and Numerical Methods}

-We model the star-forming \ac{ISM} as an isothermal, self-gravitating fluid.
-While the gas temperature in real \acp{GMC} is clearly not uniform in both space and time, the isothermal assumption allows us to compare the simulation results to simpler semi-analytic models, which aids understanding of the physical processes governing the collapse.
+We model the star-forming \gls{ISM} as an isothermal, self-gravitating fluid.
+While the gas temperature in real \glspl{GMC} is clearly not uniform in either space or time, the actual variations are relatively small, and the isothermal assumption allows us to compare the simulation results to simpler semi-analytic models, which aids understanding of the physical processes governing the collapse.

 The governing equations we solve are

 where $\rho$ and $\rho_*$ are, respectively, the volume density of gas and (smoothed) sink particles that form during the simulations, $\mathbf{v}$ is the gas velocity, $P = c_s^2\rho$ is the gas pressure, $c_s$ is the isothermal sound speed, $\mathds{I}$ is the identity matrix, $\Phi$ is the gravitational potential associated with both gas and sink particles, and $G$ is the Newton's gravitational constant.